Launch offer: your first press release for €9.95 (normally €49.95) Claim offer →

 TL;DR

-2026 Reality: AI search now drives 25% of product discovery.
-The platforms above will influence more purchasing decisions than traditional Google search by 2027.
-Optimizing for AI citation is no longer experimental—it's essential.
+Why this matters: AI search now drives 25% of product discovery, and these engines will influence more purchasing decisions than traditional Google search by 2027.
+Optimizing for AI citation is no longer experimental, it is essential.

 The New Search Landscape: AI Traffic in 2026